 “The way I see it life’s a celebration, especially when we observe without evaluation” ~SiMBa (spirit, mind, & body)

-My teammates in pro ball called me Scruggzy (Tony Scruggs) & I followed in my psych PhD Mom’s footsteps by going geek & greek @ Ucla!
+My teammates in pro ball called me Scruggzy (Tony Scruggs) & I followed in my psych PhD Mom’s footsteps by going geek & going greek at Ucla!
 So YNOT (Danza taught me that anagram) go to India & learn non-violence from Gandhi’s grandson in the middle of filming ‘Valentine’s Day’?
 YNOT learn restorative justice, group privilege & human variation from the architects of each philosophy while ice skating & horseback riding?
 YNOT take all those experiences I’ve learned & lived and find a way to love & give?
 Listo?

 Now…what is a coach?
 (Thanks John Wooden)